- Bridge House Estates

 The toll-booths that originally operated on the bridge were destroyed in the Gordon Riots of 1780.
 The bridge underwent extensive repairs between 1833 and 1840, however erosion from the polluted water flowing out of the nearby River Fleet and into the Thames had irreparably damaged the bridge masonry.
 Owned by the Bridge House Estates, they soon called for a new bridge of a more durable material.

 Queen Victoria opened the current Blackfriars Road Bridge on 6 November 1869, almost exactly a century after the inauguration of its predecessor.
 Following the ceremony, the Queen travelled up to Farringdon Road where she opened the Holborn Viaduct.

 Blackfriars Road Bridge was designed by Joseph Cubitt and consists of five elliptical wrought-iron arches (the first bridge to use this design) so as not to create cross-currents and disrupt river traffic.
 Massive granite piers topped with pulpits serve as a reminder of the ancient monastery from which the bridge took its name.
 The bridge is painted red, white and gold, with gold emblems fixed into the supports.
 Said to be the tidal turning point, it is decorated to the east (downstream) with images of seabirds and to the west (upstream) with fresh water birds.
 The bridge also marks the boundary of the historic City of London, with its southern landing guarded by a statue of a silver dragon.

-The Illuminated River artwork for Blackfriars Bridge will use a colour scheme that closely complements the red pillar supports that remain from the original Blackfriars Railway Bridge.
-Subtle scarlet and mauve hues will gracefully reveal the underside of Blackfriars Bridge.
+The Illuminated River artwork for Blackfriars Bridge uses a colour scheme that closely complements the red pillar supports that remain from the original Blackfriars Railway Bridge.
+Subtle scarlet and mauve hues gracefully reveal the underside of the bridge.